[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 I will briefly outline the process by which a DHCP client receives an IP address.

-It is also assumed that there will be multiple DHCP servers.
+It is also expected that there will be multiple DHCP servers.

 When the IP address lease period is about to end

-However, if there is no communication after the lease period, the target IP address will be returned to the DHCP server.
+However, if communication is not being communicated after the lease period has passed, the target IP address will return to the DHCP server.

-Also, when connected to the network, it performs the same operation as when receiving data earlier.
+Also, when connected to the network, the above-mentioned reception will be performed.

 Now, I will write a little more detailed information about leases.